finnvoor/Transcoding/README.md

 ## Usage
 ### VideoEncoder
-`VideoEncoder` is an object that takes `CMSampleBuffer`s containing `CVPixelBuffer`s and outputs a stream of `CMSampleBuffer`s containing `CMBlockBuffer`s containing compressed H264/HEVC data. `VideoEncoder` is initialized with a `Config`, with presets for live capture, active transcoding, background transcoding, and ultra low latency following Apple's recommendations.
+`VideoEncoder` is an object that takes `CMSampleBuffer`s containing `CVPixelBuffer`s and outputs a stream of `CMSampleBuffer`s containing `CMBlockBuffer`s containing compressed H264/HEVC data. `VideoEncoder` is initialized with a `Config`, with presets for live capture, active transcoding, background transcoding, and ultra-low latency following Apple's recommendations.

 #### Usage
 ```swift